 Boxes for beats

-Hardware drum machines are big news at the moment, and we'd expect to see plenty of new models announced in 2017.
+Hardware drum machines are big news at the moment, and we'd expect to see plenty of new models announced in 2017 (Teenage Engineering's PO-32 and Elektron's Digitakt will be with us soon).
 There are plenty of options for you to consider right now, though.

 The models already on the market vary enormously in terms of specs and price, but the common thread running through all of the products included here is that each one of them enables you to create beats without the need for any other gear.
 You won't find hybrid systems such as Native Instruments' Maschine and Arturia's SparkLE in this round-up, and we’ve excluded dedicated drum synths (ie, ones that don't have their own sequencers), too.